FAQ (Order Types and Trading)

 Why XPs matter: They're part of our loyalty program and can lead to rewards and benefits.

-Check out our detailed XP guide to see exactly how many points you get for each activity and what rewards you can unlock!
+Check out our detailed XP guidearrow-up-right to see exactly how many points you get for each activity and what rewards you can unlock!

 The orderbook shows you exactly what's available before you trade: